Tejaswireddyallam/GDPFall2024-Group2/README.md

 Analysed existing problem statement and list of proposed prototypes for correction.

 We reviewed the existing list of prototypes of our project and discussed potential improvements and suggestions.

+Discussed with the mentor and updated the list of proposed prototypes and also reviewed the problem statement for telemedicine Application.